-- To receive, consider and adopt the audited financial statements (including consolidated financial statements) of the Company for the financial year ended on 31st March, 2021 and the Reports of the Directors and Auditors thereon. - To appoint a Director in place of Mr. Kulin S. Lalbhai (DIN: 05206878), who retires by rotation in terms of Article 187 of the Articles of Association of the Company and being eligible, offers himself for reappointment.
+- To receive, consider and adopt the audited financial statements (including consolidated financial statements) of the Company for the financial year ended on 31st March, 2022 and the Reports of the Directors and Auditors thereon. - To appoint a Director in place of Mr. Sanjay S. Lalbhai (DIN: 00008329), who retires by rotation in terms of Article 187 of the Articles of Association of the Company and being eligible, offers himself for reappointment. - 3.
+To re-appoint M/s.
+S R B C Co. & LLP, Chartered Accountants as statutory auditors of the Company.